dgubko/dirtr_v2.0/README.md

 # Dirtr

 ## Abstract
   - Dirtr is an application which simulates users, allows you to take control of a user account, and utilize an app to find/favorite offroading trails in Colorado.
 This project is our final group project at Turing, working alongside backenders to make a truly from-scratch full-stack app.
-This is purely the Front End repo.
+This is purely the Front End repo; the Back End repo can be found [here](https://github.com/DirtR2208/DirtR_2208_BE).

 ## Technologies
 - ![JavaScript](https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E)